Do you want to install WordPress on the DigitalOcean droplet to get tremendous performance at a low cost? Well, It’s not hard -as it sounds- to do so.

 Monitoring is a cool feature, But we urge you to enable the Backups, as they are the best thing that guarantees your application restoration after a website crash or malware attack.

 Backups on DigitalOcean cost 20% of the droplet price.
 Therefore, if your droplet costs $6/mo, you will be charged $1.2/mo for backups.

 This is the last step of creating your droplet.

 In the first option, you determine how many droplets you want with the same configuration and capacity.

 You can use tags as well to organize and relate resources.
-You need this option if you have lots of droplets.
+You can use this option if you plan to host lots of droplets in your account.